konstantine-v/crystal-examples/README.md

 ## Notes/Todos

-- Having some trouble getting the fractal to render using the flags `-w=400 -h=320 --color=multi mandelbrot --scale=2 --def=200` on the binary.
-Going to read more documentation regarding syntax to see what errors I may have made.
+- Having some trouble getting the fractal to render using the flags
 - Working on making a simple, viable onyx server to use with exsisting projects